Reducibility of low dimensional Poincar\'e duality spaces: Poincar e duality spaces

 \subsection{Poincar\'e duality spaces}

-Roughly speaking a space is called a Poincar\'e duality space if its homology satisfies Poincar\'e duality.
-Precisely speaking, this amounts to the following.
-A (connected) Poincar\'e duality space of (formal) dimension $n$ is a (connected) space $X$ of the homotopy type of a finite CW complex such that there exists an orientation local system $\L$ which is point-wise infinite cyclic, and a fundamental class $[X] \in \H_n(X;\L)$ satisfying the property that the map
+Roughly speaking, a space is called a Poincar\'e duality space if its (co)homology satisfies Poincar\'e duality.
+More precisely, a Poincar\'e duality space of dimension $n$ is a space $X$ of the homotopy type of a finite CW complex, such that there exists a pair $(\L,[X])$ where \begin{enumerate} \item[-] $\L$ is a local system on $X$ which is point-wise infinite cyclic, called the orientation local system, and \item[-] $[X]$ is an element in $\H_n(X;\L)$, called the fundamental class, \end{enumerate} satisfying the property that the map

 is an isomorphism for any local system $\m$ on $X$ and all $k \in \Z$.
 In particular, the (co)homology of $X$ vanishes in degrees larger than the dimension of $X$.
 A Poincar\'e duality space equipped with such a pair $(\L,[X])$ will be called $\L$-oriented.
-Upon choosing a base point $x_0$ of $X$, the orientation local system $\L$ induces a homomorphism $w_1(X)\colon \pi_1(X,x_0) \to \Z/2$ called the induced orientation character and the Poincar\'e duality space $X$ is called orientable if $w_1(X) = 0$.
+From now on, we shall restrict to connected Poincar\'e duality spaces.
+Choosing a base point $x_0$ of $X$, the orientation local system $\L$ induces a homomorphism

+called the induced orientation character and the Poincar\'e duality space $X$ is called orientable if $w_1(X) = 0$.
 This is equivalent to the condition that there exists an isomorphism $\varphi \colon \L \to \Z$ from the orientation local system to the constant local system.
-For an $\L$-oriented Poincar\'e duality space $X$, the choice of such an isomorphism provides a $\Z$-orientation, and one then calls $X$ simply \emph{oriented} as opposed to the more precise $\Z$-oriented.
-Thus, if $X$ is orientable, Poincar\'e duality holds with constant coefficients, as expected.
-Reducing coefficients modulo 2, we see that $\L$ becomes a constant local system with values $\Z/2$, and thus there is always untwisted Poincar\'e duality with $\Z/2$ coefficients.
-Moreover, $X$ is canonically $\Z/2$-oriented.
-From here on, I will refer to Poincar\'e duality spaces as PD spaces and sometimes leave an $\L$-orientation implicit.
+For an $\L$-oriented Poincar\'e duality space $X$, the choice of such an isomorphism provides a $\Z$-orientation, and then $X$ is simply called oriented.
+In this case, Poincar\'e duality holds with constant coefficients.
+Reducing coefficients modulo 2, one sees that $\L$ becomes a constant local system with values $\Z/2$, so that $X$ is canonically $\Z/2$-oriented.
+Thus there is always untwisted Poincar\'e duality with $\Z/2$ coefficients.
+From here on, we will refer to Poincar\'e duality spaces as PD spaces or PD complexes and sometimes leave an $\L$-orientation implicit.